lenincompres/DOM.create/README.md

 enabled: DOM.bind([fieldEnabled, timeOfDay], (enabled, time) => enabled && time < 12)
 ```

+Also note that style properties may be assigned without the *style* emcompasing object.
+The *style* object, same as the *content* object, are useful to organize and be specific abouit our model structures.
+DOM.create will interpret the structure and property names matching them to attributes, style properties, event handlers and element tags.

 ## Other Uses of DOM.create

 DOM.create allows you to modify attributes and styles in your elements using just one method (create).